MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-an-environment-for-apps-for-sharepoint.md

 5. Click **OK**.

-6. If you will install apps and you have changed the App prefix (also known as the site subscription name), you must perform additional steps that involve restarting the World Wide Web Publishing Service (WWW Service) that hosts the apps.
+6. If you will install apps and you have changed the App prefix (also known as the site subscription name), you must perform more steps that involve restarting the World Wide Web Publishing Service (WWW Service) that hosts the apps.

     > [!IMPORTANT]
     > Restarting the WWW Service will also restart the IIS Admin Service and the Windows Process Activation Service.
 This will also shut down all Web sites and applications that depend on these services and they may lose existing state and will be unavailable until the services successfully restart.
 You should plan to perform these steps during a planned maintenance time. >  To complete the App prefix rename tasks, perform these steps: >  Stop the SharePoint Timer service. >  Restart the World Wide Web Publishing Service that hosts the apps. >  Start the SharePoint Timer service.